-Orphanet assumes this role in the European Joint Programme Co-Fund on Rare Diseases, coordinated by INSERM, in which it co-coordinated Pilar 2, aimed at improving coordinated access to data and services for the research community, as well as in EU structuring projects on health data, including X-eHealth, TEHDAS Joint Action and the European Health Data Space Pilot 2.
+Orphanet has take, on this role in the European Joint Programme Co-Fund on Rare Diseases, coordinated by INSERM, in which it co-coordinated Pilar 2, aimed at improving coordinated access to data and services for the research community, as well as in EU structuring projects on health data, including X-eHealth, TEHDAS Joint Action and the European Health Data Space Pilot 2.

-2022 Highlights
+2023 Highlights

-LAUNCH OF ORPHANET DATA FOR RARE DISEASES GRANT
+LAUNCH OF ORPHANET DATA FOR RARE DISEASES GRANT 2

-The Orphanet Data for Rare Diseases Direct Grant (OD4RD) was a one-year project co-funded by the European Commision's EU4Health programme that started in 2022.
+The Orphanet Data for Rare Diseases Direct Grant (OD4RD) was a one-year project co-funded by the European Commision's EU4Health programme that started in 2022 which was followed up in 2023 by the OD4RD2 Direct Grant for a three-year period.